julianlf2/SC1015-Final-Project/README.md

 ### Data Preparation & Cleaning
    a.
-Remove insignificant columns: 'EmployeeCount', 'Over18', 'StandardHours', and 'EmployeeNumber'
+Utilised pre-requisite Python coding knowledge together with large datasets to perform feature engineering and better exploration of given problems.

    b.
-Merge all datasets together and dropped NULL values
+Merge all datasets together and study contextual information before dropping information such as NULL values and points earned.

    c.
-Changed response variable to 0/1, to indicate Top5/NotTop5 and enhanced readability of variable names
+Changed response variable to 0/1, to indicate Top5/NotTop5 and improve readability of dataframe through Ids such as years and drivers.

 ### Exploratory Data Analysis
    a.
-Uni-variate Statistics to get a sense of the values we are working with
+Use of a variety of plots for Uni-variate Statistics to better visualise and understand the individual variables and their complexities we are working with.

    b.
-Bi-variate relationships between predictors and response variables
+Explore Bi-variate relationships between predictors and response variables to infer what other crucial information can be extracted for machine learning usage.

    c.
-Multi-variate Statistics to see prediction variables and their correlation to each other
+Perform Multi-variate Statistics Visualization to study the interplay between predictors and how this effects the response variable.